Scotland’s Oldest Bridges.

 C. Inverness R.Dalnain 286989,822008

 History: This spectacular structure is not the original.
 Wade's military bridge of 1730 was a two arched structure on the Dunkeld to Inverness road.
 It had clearly collapsed at an early stage as the present single arched bridge has many Caulfeild characteristics, suggesting a 1740s build.
 Roy's map shows a very light depiction.
-Perhaps it was 'down' at the time.
+Perhaps it was 'down' at the time of the survey.
 The road north was realigned by Telford in 1809, and the bridge was bypassed.
 Then, in the 1829 floods, it was swept away.
 So impressive had it been, that the early Victorians carefully restored it to its former glory, despite the absence of utility.

 Currently: Enormous humped, single 65 ft segmental arch with whinstone voussoirs of irregular length.
 The 45 ft rise of the arch is only a little short of the crown.
 Parapets almost absent.
 Spandrels in scarcely dressed random rubble.
 Peculiar stepped joins of the spandrels on either side of the arch may suggest that the original ramps were preserved from the two-arched Wade bridge.
 It is probable that these would have also survived the 1829 disaster.